Pakistan to choose new leader but Sharif family waits in wings

 Shoo-in

-So, in the meantime, in steps Abbasi.
+So, while Shahbaz Sharif waits to be elected to parliament, in steps Abbasi.

 He needs a simple majority, and as the PML-N, which nominated him, holds 188 of the parliament's 342 seats, he's expected to sail through.